Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 to it, and the vocals arrangements are not as intricate.
 In this

-sense, Montage was closer to the original Left Banke's pop than the
+sense, Montage was closer to Walk Away Renee's pop than the

 more forceful approach of Too.
 The group does have some gems,